slatedocs/slate/source/includes/_kuzzleDataCollection.md

 });
 ```

-> Returns an object containing the total number of documents, and an array of retrieved documents
+> Returns an object containing the total number of documents, and an array of KuzzleDocument objects

 ```json
 { "total": 3,